Off to Chicos

 Dinner party here tonight, so Karl is cooking up a storm.
 The rest of us wandered down to Winter Park to commit a little shopping and eat lunch.
 Lunch was nothing to speak of at a very average Italian place.
 It bored me, I won’t bore you.

-Chicos is some kind of phenomenon of American marketing–they appeal to a huge number of women who no longer wear miniskirts and see-thru tops, women who say the can’t find the clothes they want in any other store.
+Chicos is some kind of phenomenon of American marketing–they appeal to a huge number of women who no longer wear miniskirts and see-thru tops, women who say the can’t find the clothes at The Fifth Collection they want in any other store.
 From their webite:

 Chico’s was founded in 1983 as a small boutique selling Mexican folk art and cotton sweaters on Sanibel Island in Florida.
 Our friendly environment and unique styles connected with customers in a special way that quickly evolved into over 700 Chico’s boutiques nationwide, a monthly catalog, and round-the-clock shopping at chicos.com.

 The store itself is not huge, not a separate building, just a storefront on the main drag.